-San Diego, CA, March 12, 2019 -- The Jacobs School of Engineering at the University of California San Diego has jumped to #11 in the nation in the new US News and World Report Best Graduate Schools rankings.
+San Diego, CA, March 12, 2019 -- The Jacobs School of Engineering at the University of California San Diego has jumped to #11 in the nation in the new US News and World Report Ranking of Best Engineering Schools.
 This ranking is up from #12 last year and #17 just three years ago.

 “These rising rankings reflect both the positive momentum and the world-class stature of the Jacobs School of Engineering,” said UC San Diego Chancellor Pradeep K. Khosla.
 “Year in and year out, the faculty, students and research staff of the Jacobs School come together to solve the toughest, most relevant engineering and computer science challenges facing society.”

-In the same US News ranking, the Jacobs School moved to #6 among public engineering schools, up from #7 last year and #10 three years ago.
+In the same US News and World Report Ranking of Best Engineering Schools, the Jacobs School moved to #6 among public engineering schools, up from #7 last year and #10 three years ago.